p32929/HouseAds2/README.md

         );
 ```

-If you just want to show interstitial ads and banner ads, initialize like this:
+If you want to show both interstitial ads and banner ads, initialize like this:

 ```
 HouseAds houseAds = new HouseAds(this,